-Inside the crankshaft, it is consists of main bearings are also called the main journals.
+The crankshaft consists of main bearings, which are also called main journals.
 The crankshaft is supported by the main bearing on the main journals.
 A balanced load is provided in the opposite direction of the crankarm for equilibrium.

-A crankshaft is usually manufactured of alloy steel by casting or forging process and is machined and grounded to give suitable journals for the connecting rod and main bearing.
+A crankshaft is usually manufactured of alloy steel by casting or forging process.
+It is machined and grounded to give suitable journals for the connecting rod and main bearing.

 It must be strong enough to take the thrust of the pistons during the power strokes without excessive distortion.
-Also, it must be carefully balanced to eliminate undue vibration resulting from the weight of the offset cranks.
+Also, it should be carefully balanced to eliminate undue vibration resulting from the weight of the offset cranks.

 The crankshaft has drilled oil passages through which oil can flow from the main bearing to the connecting rod bearing.

 Function of Crankshaft

-The front end of the crankshaft carries gear or sprocket, vibration damper, and fan belt pulley.
+The front end of the crankshaft carries a gear or sprocket, vibration damper, and fan belt pulley.
 A gear or sprocket operates the camshaft, and the vibration damper is provided to control torsional vibration.

 The fan belt pulley drives the engine fan, water pump, and generator with V-belt.
 Rear-end of the crankshaft carries the flywheel.
 The inertia of the flywheel tends to keep the crankshaft turning at a constant speed.

-The number of the main bearings varies with the design of the engine and cylinders.
-More main bearing, the less the possibility of vibration and distortion of the crankshaft of a given size.
+The number of main bearings varies with the design of the engine and cylinders.
+More main bearings, the less the possibility of vibration and distortion of the crankshaft of a given size.